 This month’s Aistear theme is ‘Our Bodies’.
 The children have been learning about healthy eating, the importance of exercise, personal hygiene and feelings.

-In Small World they made bodies from Mobilo and a creche from Lego.
+In Small World they made bodies from Mobilo and Lego.

 For ‘Show and Tell’ they spoke about something they had from when they were babies and why it was special to them.